Mount Olympus, Greece: Winter ascent to Citrus Peak (2,416 m)

 At this point there is a junction of paths.
 Straight ahead goes into the Stalagmatia Gorge, while on the left it goes uphill into a fir forest.

-Following the dense markings (metal markings on the trees, and the extra marking of the Faethon Olympus Marathon, a trail race), we hike on the steep, snow covered forested slope.
+Following the dense markings (metal markings on the trees, and the extra marking of the Faethon Olympus Marathon, a trail running race), we hike on the steep, snow covered forested slope.

-At an altitude of 1,700 meters, we exit the forest, entering to the alpine area of the mountain.
 We ignore the stone-built “Rudy” fountain on our right and follow the trail marks (metal columns) which gradually will lead us up to the ridge, while the snow deepens ever more.

 As we approach the ridge, the alpine majesty of Mount Olympus’s snow-capped high peaks to the east gradually reveals in front of our eyes.